'Once Upon My Cheek'

 End of Year Dances

-Dr. Sera Smolen is in demand, leading workshops in "Creative Ability Development" for teachers in Europe, the United States and Canada for over twenty years.
+Dr. Sera Smolen leads workshops for both teachers and students in "Creative Ability Development" in Europe, the United States and Canada for over thirty years.
 The above picture is taken during the second of five visits to a group of music schools in Koln, Germany.

 She has been the Assistant Director and education co-ordinator of the New Directions cello festival for over 20 years. www.newdirectionscello.org

 I specialize in teacher training in the area of "Creative Ability Development", developed by Alice Kanack and Dr. Shinichi Suzuki.
 This offers a joyful, accessible, and pedagogical way for teachers, families and students to cultivate their creative talents parallel with repertoire studies.
 I love to teach teachers, groups of teachers, and entire faculties at a school how to incorporate Creative Ability Development into their program.
-We start at the Pre-Twinkle stage with a book and CD called "Improvising Music with Children" by Alice Kanack.
+We start at the Pre-Twinkle stage with a collection called "Playing from the Heart".
+Also "Improvising Music with Children".
 When young musicians are ready to improvise at the instrument, we use "Fun Improvisation for Cello" (with parallel books with CD which are pedagogically tailored to the piano, as well as one for violin).
 "Improvising String Quartets" in the Creative Ability Development series, we learn how to introduce improvisation to students who are ready to improvise in simultaneous parts.
 Written by Alice Kanack with Sera Smolen, this volume is being well received around the world.
 "Bass Lines and Fantasies" teaches players to improvise in every key with first a bass line to improvise over, and then a fantasy piece.
+More recently I have completed "Off the Page", a well-received collection you can also review on this website.

 Here is what the teachers said: